Spider-Man (2002 film): Development

 Rosenberg removed Doctor Octopus and created several new action sequences.
 Raimi felt adding a third origin story would make the film too complex.
 Sequences removed from the final film had Spider-Man protecting Maximilian Fargas, the wheelchair-using Oscorp executive, from the Goblin, and Spider-Man defusing a hostage situation on a train.
-As production neared, Ziskin hired award-winning writer Alvin Sargent, to polish the dialogue, primarily between Parker and Mary Jane.
+As production neared, Alvin Sargent was hired by Ziskin to polish the dialogue, primarily between Peter and Mary Jane.
 Columbia gave the Writers Guild of America a list of four writers as contributors to the final Spider-Man script: Rosenberg, Sargent and James Cameron, all three of whom voluntarily relinquished credit to the fourth, Koepp.